euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 Snapshots can be applied to running VMs.
 These can be kept as backups or use them when migrating to another region.

 **Choosing VM specs**
+- Computation
 	- Network throughput scales 2 Gbps per vCPU
 	- Theoretical max of 32 Gbps with 16 vCPU or 100 Gbps with T4 or V100 GPUs
 	- A vCPU is equal to 1 hardware hyper-thread
+- Disk
+	- Performance vs cost.
+	- SSDs higher number of IOPS per dollar
+		- Local SSDs have higher IOPS but are
+	- Standard disks higher amount of capacity per dollar

 ## Preemptible VMs